-In the modern India there was born a hero who was desperate to fight against the British Raj and his leadership qualities were so intensive that attracted people without a second thought.
+In modern India, there was born a hero who was desperate to fight against the British Raj and his leadership qualities were so intensive that attracted people without a second thought.
 Let’s meet one of the greatest heroes of Modern India.

 Making of a Prophet: